📋 What is a Quiet Enjoyment Violation?

 📌 Report to Local Authorities

-If noise violates local noise ordinances, file complaints with your city's code enforcement or non-emergency police line.
+If the noise violates a local noise ordinance, file complaints with your city's code enforcement or non-emergency police line.
 Official complaints create a record and may prompt faster landlord action.
+The case number from any such complaint is gold in a demand letter.

-1. Pursue Constructive Eviction - If noise is severe enough, you may terminate your lease without penalty.
+1. Pursue Constructive Eviction: if noise is severe enough, you may terminate the lease without penalty.
 Provide written notice and vacate within a reasonable time.

-2. Rent Withholding - In extreme cases, you may withhold a portion of rent proportional to the diminished value of your tenancy.
+2. Rent Withholding: in extreme cases, you may withhold a portion of rent proportional to the diminished value of your tenancy.
+This carries risk; consult counsel first.

-3. File Lawsuit - Small claims court (up to $12,500) or Superior Court for breach of quiet enjoyment, nuisance, and damages.
+3. File Suit: small claims court (up to $12,500) or Superior Court for breach of the covenant of quiet enjoyment, private nuisance under Civ.
+Code § 3479, and constructive eviction.
+Filing fees and process service are separate from any demand-letter package.

 • Small Claims Court: courts.ca.gov/selfhelp-smallclaims